 Historically, this has been is an excellent salmon and steelhead system.

 Unfortunately, the now-massive smallmouth bass population has been putting a big dent in fish runs by gobbling up the young fish before they can get to sea.
-At last check, salmon fishing was shut down.
-Always look before you fish.
+At last check, winter steelhead fishing was holding its own but salmon fishing was shut down.

 Back in the day at least, and we hope again one day … fall Chinook salmon were caught in the small bay near Bandon and tidewater areas in very good numbers during September and early October, and modestly in the rivers.

 Wild coho runs overlap with the Chinook.
-There have been years when special in-season regulations allowed a modest harvest of wild coho here.
+There have been years when special in-season regulations allowed a modest harvest of wild coho here, but at this writing it’s been a good long while.
 It’s always best to check the latest regulations before fishing, especially when it’s salmon or steelhead fishing.

 The bay also has jetty fishing and there are a fair number of striped bass around.

 For winter steelhead, the South Fork Coquille can offer some of the best success rates for hatchery (keeper) fish around, and the North Fork can be quite good as well.

 Try cutthroat trout fishing soon after the opener in late May or when the searuns come back with salmon in the late summer and early fall.

 Speaking of those smallmouths, there is non-stop action here for bass anglers and really anyone who wants to soak some bait or fling a lure.
 ODFW encourages anglers to keep all the smallies they can.
 Heck, they’ve even allowed use of spears and spear guns on the bass with seasonal emergency rules.

 Other warmwater fish you might find in part of the lower river and Fat Elk Slough include some largemouth bass, panfish and bullhead catfish.
 There’s no harvest limit on bass on the Coquille system.